ElhanM/instagram-clone/README.md

 yarn install && yarn start or npm install && npm start
 ```

-3. do the same for server the server folder:
+3. Do the same for the server folder:

 ```bash
 cd server